wagiminator/ATtiny84-TinyCalibrator/README.md

 }
 ```

-Of course, the OSCCAL value can also be set directly without an EEPROM.
+Of course, the OSCCAL value can also be set directly without the EEPROM.
 Remember that the OSCCAL value is displayed in hexadecimal.

 ```c
 OSCCAL = 0x66;